choyt/react-accessible-components/README.md

 * If a set of checkboxes is presented as a logical group with a visible label, the checkboxes are included in an element with role group that has the property aria-labelledby set to the ID of the element containing the label.
 * If the presentation includes additional descriptive static text relevant to a checkbox or checkbox group, the checkbox or checkbox group has the property aria-describedby set to the ID of the element containing the description.

-# Combo Box
+# ComboBox
-A combo box enables the user to type in a field and at the same time chose a predefined value from a list.
+A ComboBox enables the user to type in a field and at the same time chose a predefined value from a list.
 By using the keyboard the user can select an item from the list.
 After selection she will be able to type further characters in the field.

 ## Keyboard Interaction
 * Left Arrow or Right Arrow move the caret within the edit field.